Featured Alumni and Students

 Alumni Leadership Experts

 Kathleen BazileKathleen Bazile, Ph.D., is a Nationally Board Certified & Licensed Professional Counselor in the state of Georgia.
 From the time she opened her first psychology book at the age of 14, Kathleen fell in love with the complexities of the human psyche.
 From then on, she knew that she was destined to be in a career where she would help alleviate the mental suffering of others.
-She has realized this destiny through a successful career in mental health counseling where, for the past 12 years, Kathleen has made it her mission to help young women discover their true authentic selves and create a life that allows them to thrive.
+She has realized this destiny through a successful career in mental health counseling where Kathleen has made it her mission to help young women discover their true authentic selves and create a life that allows them to thrive.
 Kathleen’s career has evolved to counselor education where she finds enjoyment in teaching and supervising counselors in training.
 Kathleen’s research focus includes the areas of ethics, social media’s impact on mental health, and technology in counselor education.
 Dr. Bazile is a member of the American Counseling Association and the National Board of Certified Counselors.
 Kathleen studied psychology at Florida International University and received her Master’s in Mental Health Counseling at Rollins College.
 She holds her Doctorate in Counselor Education and Supervision from Mercer University.
 During her time at Mercer, Kathleen received the Monroe F. Swilley, Jr. Student Research Award and Outstanding Doctoral Student in Counselor Education and Supervision Award.
-Currently, Dr. Bazile teaches at the University of Texas at El Paso and is secretly enjoying the work from home life but missing the annual festivities in Atlanta.

 Tuoi Nguyen is a Senior Technology Manager of Service Assurance at Cox Communications.
 Her primary responsibilities include the oversight of the enterprise Incident Management process and Knowledge content management that provides the Network Operations Center with robust processes, governance, policies, knowledge to effectively and efficiently resolve customers’ service interruptions – assuring high service quality and an optimal customer experience.
 Tuoi joined Cox Communications in 2010 as a Senior Business Analyst consultant in the Technology Operations department.
 Prior to joining Cox, Tuoi started her career at Caterpillar Financial Services in 2008 where she served as a Business Systems Analyst supporting Seibel CRM and various business applications used by Customer Relations and Contract Services.
 Tuoi holds a Bachelor of Business Administration in Management Information Systems from the University of Georgia and an MBA for Innovations at Mercer.
 Tuoi is certified in ITIL Foundations 2018, Six Sigma Green Belt 2017, and Project Management Professional (PMP) 2013.